Probing Quantum States over Spacetime Through Interferometry

-In this work, we provide a consistent operational definition of quantum states over spacetime that unifies the conventional density operators and the QSOT formalism.
-This is done by introducing \textit{causally agnostic} quantum measurements that do not require measurement devices to have any knowledge of the underlying causal structure, so that they can be applied to arbitrary regions in spacetime (see Fig.~\ref{fig:agnostic}).
+In this work, we introduce \textit{causally agnostic} quantum measurements that do not require measurement devices to have any knowledge of the underlying causal structure, applicable to arbitrary regions in spacetime (see Fig.~\ref{fig:agnostic}).
 We prove that the necessary and sufficient condition for such causally agnostic measurements is implementability via interferometry.
-We then show that the interference term in the outcome probabilities of interferometry completely characterizes the quantum state over spacetime with a clear operational meaning that incorporates the density operator and the QSOT in spatial and temporal settings.
+We then show that the interference term in the outcome probabilities of interferometry completely characterizes the quantum state over spacetime with a clear operational meaning that unifies the density operator and the QSOT formalisms.

-Remarkably, our quantum state over spacetime formalism reveals a genuine multipartite spatiotemporal correlation between two parallel quantum dynamics that emerges under time‐reversal symmetry, which we term \emph{synchronization}.
-We construct examples of QSOTs that contain less information under time-reversal symmetry than their time‐asymmetric counterparts and show that such an information deficit can be removed by appending a reference qubit that co‑propagates with the system in time, i.e., synchronized with the dynamics of interest, while carrying no other dynamical data.
-Thus, it is demonstrated how a temporal quantum reference frame can distinguish future from past even when the underlying dynamics are time‐reversal symmetric.
-Since our measurement schemes are readily implementable with interferometers, we expect immediate application of our formalism for understanding spatiotemporal correlations of various quantum systems.
+Remarkably, our quantum state over spacetime formalism reveals a genuine multipartite spatiotemporal correlation between parallel quantum dynamics that emerges under time‐reversal symmetry, which we term \emph{synchronization}.
+We construct examples of QSOTs that contain less information under time-reversal symmetry and show that such an information deficit can be removed by appending a reference qubit that co‑propagates with the system in time, i.e., synchronized with the dynamics of interest, while carrying no other dynamical data.
+This demonstrates how a temporal quantum reference frame can distinguish future from past even when the underlying dynamics are time‐reversal symmetric.
+Being readily implementable with interferometers, our formalism offers immediate application for exploring spatiotemporal correlations of various quantum systems.